-Benedictine Living Community-St. Joseph has been offering regular coronavirus testing and as needed for residents and employees with symptoms.
+Benedictine Living Community-St. Joseph is providing coronavirus testing to residents and employees as required by Centers for Medicare and Medicaid Services’ guidance and as needed for residents and employees with symptoms.
 This testing helps to identify those who may have the virus and many not show symptoms so we can care for them and potentially limit transmission to others.
 We will update our hotline – 816-596-2225 – if our testing identifies any new positive cases.

 Infection Control Measures

 Since March 2020, we have had aggressive infection control measures in place.
 We have implemented all recommended guidance from the Centers for Disease Control, the Centers for Medicare & Medicaid Services, and our state and local health departments to protect our residents and staff.
 Because we have taken this situation very seriously, our campus has:

 - Provide face masks to all residents to wear.

 - Screen all residents daily for symptoms, temperature and oxygen levels.

 - Encourage health care providers to use telehealth when possible.

 - Screen all our associates for symptoms and temperature at the beginning of their shift each day.
 Associates are not allowed in the building if they are ill.

 - Require all associates to wear face masks and eye protection while providing care.